Generalized Unitarity Method for Worldline Field Theory: Worldline integrands from generalized unitarity

 as they are analytic in the momentum transfer and thus do not contribute to the classical on-shell action in $D=4$ dimensions.

-Constructing the various unitarity cuts and imposing them on the ansatze is now a straightforward task that can be easily automatized.
-We include the final result of this process (i.e. numerators of integrands) for each maximal cut topology in an ancillary file.\footnote{Note that the labeling of momenta is different between the diagrams presented above and the expressions in the ancillary file.} Note that there still remain unfixed coefficients which correspond to either the freedom of moving contact terms between the N$^2$MC1 topology and its flipped counterpart, or terms that correspond to the four-graviton contact term.
+Constructing the various unitarity cuts and imposing them on the ansatze is now a straightforward task that can be easily automated.
+We include the final result of this process (i.e. numerators of integrands) for each maximal cut topology in an ancillary file.\footnote{Note that the labeling of momenta is different between the diagrams presented above and the expressions in the ancillary file.} Note that there remain unfixed coefficients corresponding either to the freedom of moving contact terms between the N$^2$MC1 topology and its flipped counterpart, or to terms that correspond to the four-graviton contact term.
 A non-trivial check of a successful merging process is that the final result after integration should be free of these unknown constants.
-To verify our integrand, we have thus performed two-loop IBP reduction and integration in the potential region and find that it is in agreement with the known result.
+To verify our integrand, we have thus performed two-loop IBP reduction and integration in the potential region and find that it is in agreement with the known result \cite{Damgaard:2021ipf, Brandhuber:2021eyq, Bjerrum-Bohr:2021din}.